mmesomasaint/sheerpoll/README.md

 This is a mimicry project by PANs [UNN]('https://www.unn.edu.ng').

+Sheerpoll is a polling platform where a selected admins have access to create polls(refered to as positions) for authenticated users(known as voters) to vote on.
+This ensures a safe, free and fair polling process overall.

 ## Getting Started

 First, create positions as an admin using any of these credentials: